Are you getting started in climbing or want to improve your skills? Check out these nine rock climbing techniques and tips every climber should know.

 Edges – cuts into the wall facing any direction and can vary in width.
 The direction they face will determine the direction you need to pull to use them.

-Pinch – just like the name implies pinches require you to use that fancy opposable thumb of yours to squeeze.
+Pinch – just like the name implies, pinches require you to use your fancy opposable thumb to squeeze.

 Slopers – rounded bulges that have no positive grip.